 23. Georgian tasty tomatoes

-Georgia has won the diariesof title for the BEST TOMATOES ever!
+Georgia has won the diariesof title for the country with the BEST TOMATOES ever!
 A title that we used to attribute to Portugal.
 If you know of any other country that has better tomatoes than Georgia we are happy to acknowledge it.
 Please send us some seeds so that we can verify the authenticity of your claim! 🙂

 24. The Dadiani summer palace (Zugdidi)